 Ideas for discussion

 - Myths, legends and urban legends.
-It strikes me that the most interesting conversations Sarah and I have had about several topics include her saying things like, “But why do so many people believe it if it isn’t true?”
+It strikes me that the most interesting conversations Ashar and I have had about several topics include her saying things like, “But why do so many people believe it if it isn’t true?”
 There’s a lot to talk about in that vein with kids of all ages, from basic ideas like “Don’t believe everything you read” to more in-depth discussions of fact-checking, good journalism and credible sourcing for older kids.